koii-network/docs/develop/containerized-tasks/develop-an-OrcaPod.md

 sidebar_label: Develop an OrcaPod
 ---

-import Description from "@site/src/components/description";

-# How to develop an OrcaPod

-## Objective

 The purpose of this guide is to show how to integrate ORCA with Koii.
 Basically we will be focusing and simplifying so that developer can come to this guide, they can start developing and running KOII-ORCA task.

 ## Prerequisites